Colectomy: History

 The first concepts of colon surgery were thought to have originated in the 15th century as a means to relieve obstructed bowel.
 The first reported ostomy, performed in 1776 by Pillore of Rouen as an attempt to circumvent blockage caused by a rectal tumor, was done at the insistence of the patient despite opposition from other doctors.
 While this initial attempt resulted in the death of the patient after only 20 days, subsequent attempts in the following years were more successful.
-By the mid 1880's, hundreds of colectomies had been performed, with a fatality rate between 50 and 60% (lower for those performed in cases of cancer).
+By the mid-1880s, hundreds of colectomies had been performed, with a fatality rate between 50 and 60% (lower for those performed in cases of cancer).
 Dr. Robert Weir suggested in his 1886 case report on the resection of a rectal tumor that shock from the operation and leakage of intestinal contents both during and after surgery contributed to these numbers.
 The introduction of exteriorization, where the intestinal segment of interest was brought out of the abdomen and resected after the abdomen was closed around it, decreased the morbidity of the procedure.